hwanggu-corgi/hwanggu-log/update.md

 3. Corgi working on learning Vue.js♥♥ #7
     - Corgi learning about how vue.js works♥♥ #6
+        - Corgi completed learning about `input validation`♥♥
-        - Corgi learning about `computed properties`♥♥
+        - Corgi completed learning about `computed properties`♥♥
         - Corgi completed learning about `using interaction with methods`♥♥

 4. Corgi working on hyungmogu.com dashboard♥♥